alterationx10/branch/site/pages/spider/index.md

 - **Error Boundaries**: Graceful error recovery with customizable error handling
 - **CSS-in-Scala**: Scoped styling with StyleSheet for collision-free CSS
 - **DevTools**: Built-in debugging and monitoring tools for development
-- **Component Library**: Pre-built components for forms, inputs, buttons, and layouts
+- **Component Library**: Some pre-built components for forms, inputs, buttons, and layouts

 ### Quick Start